 This is where free and open source network monitoring software comes in.
 Not only are there free and open source network monitoring solutions available, but the options are diverse and plentiful.

 I understands your hesitation, though.
 Nothing’s really free. . . is it?
 I mean, if it’s free there must be something lacking, something wrong with it, right?

 Below, I’ve outlined some of the most popular free network monitoring software, listing their pros and cons (no cost here, people), so that you can make the right decision for your business, regardless of its size.

 The great thing about Icinga is that it’s always updating, and with Icinga 2, users can expect “a new configuration format that is intuitive to write, efficient to execute and even adjusts to the changing conditions of your environment at run-time.”
 In other words, it’s a bit more user-friendly than its earlier versions.

-Icinga offers three command types (check, notification, and event command), which can be given default values, custom attributes, runtime macros, and conditional behaviours.
-Icinga 2 also hosts improved notification settings to tackle network issues and problem faster.
+Icinga offers three command types (check, notification, and event command), which can be given default values, custom attributes, runtime macros, and conditional behaviors.
+Icinga 2 also hosts improved notification settings to tackle network issues and problems faster.